 In 2011, the Washington State Legislature authorized the Washington State Department of Transportation (WSDOT) to enter into a distributor-controlled fuel hedging program.
 The first distributor-controlled hedges1 were executed in fiscal year 2012.
 In 2012, the Legislature expanded the authorization to include other methods of hedging approved by the fuel hedging committee.
 The first financial hedges2 were executed in fiscal year 2015.
+The objectives of this program are to decrease the volatility of fuel costs and increase the likelihood that actual net fuel cost will remain below the budgeted amount, with immediate cost savings being secondary to managing the overall price risk.

-During fiscal year 2016, the fuel hedging program continued to accomplish its goal of decreased volatility of fuel costs.
-For fiscal year 2016, the amount hedged totaled 14,658,000 gallons - or 80 percent of budgeted gallons.
-Although hedging had the effect of increasing the expected price for hedged gallons in fiscal year 2016 by an average of 18 cents compared to the price as of the February 2016 forecast upon which the 2016 supplemental budget was based, hedges were an average of 45 cents lower compared to the price forecast at the time the hedges were executed.
+During fiscal year 2018, the fuel hedging program continued to accomplish its goal of decreased volatility of fuel costs.
+For fiscal year 2018, the amount hedged totaled 14,196,000 gallons - or 75 percent of budgeted gallons.
+The price for hedged gallons in fiscal year 2018 was lower than non-hedged gallons purchased in fiscal year 2018 by an average of 45 cents, and hedges were an average of 19 cents lower compared to the price forecast at the time the hedges were executed.